simplex-chat/simplex-chat/README.md

 $ simplex-chat -d alice
 ```

-Running above, for example, would create `alice.chat.db` and `alice.agent.db` database files in current directory.
+Running above, for example, would create `alice_chat.db` and `alice_agent.db` database files in current directory.

 Default SMP servers are hosted on Linode (London, UK and Fremont, CA) - they are [pre-configured in the app](https://github.com/simplex-chat/simplex-chat/blob/master/src/Simplex/Chat/Options.hs#L40).
 Base-64 encoded string after server host is the transport key digest.